chrissngn/cse15l-lab-reports/lab3.md

 ## Ways to Use `grep`
 ![image](https://user-images.githubusercontent.com/123513732/236665407-f0a47518-4076-47c5-8c05-1f0a32292dcc.png)
-Description: I used chat gpt to look up ways to use the grep command
+Description: I used chatgpt to look up ways to use the grep command.

 ## Basic Search
 `grep "search term" <file name>`